codio-templates/onboarding/.guides/content/Releasing-Grades-d990.md

 To release grades, follow these steps ...

-- Select the assignment within the class
+- Select the assignment within the courses
 - Locate the 'Actions' button near the top
 - Locate the 'Release Grades' switch in the set of options that appear and enable it

 At this point, all grades will be released.
-If you are using an LMS and there any any changes to manual grading scores, then you should disable this and re-enable it again.
+If you are using an LMS and there are any changes to manual grading scores, then you should disable this and re-enable it again.